khoih-prog/ESPAsync_WiFiManager/README.md

 ### 6.3 Populate the just-read Jsonified data into the DynamicJsonDocument json object

-We again use the same `DynamicJsonDocument json` object to store the data we've just read fron `CONFIG_FILE`.
+We again use the same `DynamicJsonDocument json` object to store the data we've just read from `CONFIG_FILE`.

 Why the same complicated `DynamicJsonDocument json` object ??
 Because in steps 5, we did store `Jsonified data` using the same `DynamicJsonDocument json` object.
 It's much easier we now use it again to facilitate the parsing of `Jsonified data` back to the data we can use easily.